My Heart and Other Black Holes: Plot

 Aysel meets with Tyler to outline their photography project and decide to go to the zoo to take pictures of animals.
 Tyler sees a stick drawing of a hangman in Aysel's notebook, causing him to suspect that she is suicidal.
 Later at Roman's house, Aysel notes his talent for drawing (a hobby he took up after Maddie's death) and he spontaneously asks to come to the zoo with her and Tyler.
-The next day the three of them and Aysel's fourteen-year-old half-sister Georgia and go to the zoo.
+The next day the three of them and Aysel's fourteen-year-old half-sister Georgia go to the zoo.
 After Roman notes the physical and personal differences between the sisters, Aysel confesses that her father is the reason she wants to kill herself but does not reveal more out of fear that he will hate her because of his own connection to Brian Jackson.
 Aysel also suddenly decides she wants to see her father one more time before she dies and Roman promises he will help her.

 Later, Aysel searches her mother's study and finds an envelope addressed from the McGreavy Correctional Facility.
 After inviting Roman to her town's carnival, they plan a visit to her father and Roman admits that he enjoys spending time with her.
 On Saturday, Aysel drives to Roman's house to pick him up and his mother tells her that he has more often expressed happiness since meeting her.
 They drive to the prison and learn that Aysel's father has been transferred to a psychiatric hospital.
 Spending the night camping in the woods, Roman kisses her but asserts that any happiness they give each other is temporary and they can't let it stop them from jumping together on April 7.
 Aysel privately begins to reconsider whether the problems in her life are fixable and they fall asleep together.

 The next morning Aysel views a portrait Roman drew of her notes that it seems stronger and more hopeful than she views herself as.
 They have breakfast at a diner and talk about what they would theoretically do with their lives after April 7.
 Aysel finally admits that her father killed Timothy Jackson (something Roman already suspected) and reveals the full story behind his crime: her father, a convenience store owner, became paranoid that his customers were stealing from him.
 One day Timothy and his friends came into the store and began juvenilely antagonizing Aysel's father, and he subsequently beat Timothy to death with a baseball bat.
 Hearing the story, Roman tells Aysel that she is not destined to become like her father and that it is okay for her to miss him.